A Scoop Of Proteus Nutrition Vegan Omega-3 Capsules

 Historically we would make up for this deficiency by eating seafood.
 Fish and other seafood are the major dietary source of DHA and EPA for humans.
 If seafood is off the table, the only way for vegans and vegetarians to increase their levels of these semi-essential Omega-3 oils is usually to take supplements.

-We recommend starting your day with 2 grams of algae oil (concentrated to at least 300mg per ml EPA and DHA), and taking another 2 grams with food later in the day to ensure you are getting enough Omega-3 oils.
-This is the equivalent of 1.2 grams per day of EPA/DHA blend.
+We recommend starting your day with 2 grams of algae oil (concentrated to at least 500mg of DHA per gram) to ensure you are getting enough Omega-3 oils.
+This is the equivalent of 1100milligrams per day of omega-3 oils.

 References: